 Sherry Brooks has been with Central Academy since 2001.
 She has taught every course except for 9th grade.
-Currently, she teaches College Accelerated Literature and Composition, Accelerated Language and Literature 1, Humanities Capstone, and Literature and Film Capstone.
-She received her MAT from the University of Iowa in 1997, Prior to teaching at Central Academy, Ms. Brooks taught four years at North High School.
+Currently, she teaches College Accelerated Literature and Composition and Accelerated Language and Literature 1.
+She received her MAT from the University of Iowa in 1997.
+Prior to teaching at Central Academy, Ms. Brooks taught for four years at North High School.
 She has received the Who’s Who Among American Teachers Award twice and received the Distinguished Secondary Teacher Award through Northwestern University in 2019, the Yale Educator Award in 2020, and the Rotary Club Educator of the Year in 2021.
 Ms. Brooks earned her Gifted and Talented Endorsement in 2019 and is her department’s Professional Learning Community lead and the head of the English Department.

 College Accelerated Literature and Composition AP Literature and Composition